Willian1661/learning-code/leetcode/remove duplicates/README.md

 nums is sorted in non-decreasing order.

+## CREATE/POST your resolution:

+- Create a file in this current Directory and add your resolution.
-See here the problem: [leetcode](https://leetcode.com/problems/remove-duplicates-from-sorted-array/description/)
+> See here the problem: [leetcode](https://leetcode.com/problems/remove-duplicates-from-sorted-array/description/)